dragon-fire-fly/organisation_app_api/README.md

   The calendar model also has a timezone field.
 This field retrieves the user's timezone from their IP address using the [timezoneapi.io](https://timezoneapi.io) API with a token stored in the application's hidden variables.
 If the user's ip address cannot be determined in this way, the default value of "UTC" is used.

   This is part of a future feature concerned with connecting the application to the Google Calendar API.
 When creating events, it is crucial that the correct timezone is used, otherwise the event time will inaccurate and any reminders set up will display at the wrong point.
-Unfotunately, this feature is not yet implemented in the frontend of the application.
+This feature is not yet implemented in the frontend of the application, but is planned for the near future.

 ## Features